KELOIDS

 • Reduces inflammation, collagen production, and scar size.

-2. Silicone Gel Sheets or Dressings
+2. Silicone Gel Sheets Or Dressings

 • Safe for prolonged daily use.

-• Helps reduce itching and discoloration.
+• Helps reduce itching and discolouration.

 3. Laser Therapy